 From Science and Technology Studies to the Humanities: The State of the Field & The Concept of 'Problem'

 |22-23 March 2012

 Case Studies 1.
 Transdisciplinary Texts: Dialectic of Enlightenment and Capitalism and Schizophrenia

 Case Studies 2.
 Transdisciplinary Problematics: Anti-humanism and Gender Study

-From 2006-2009, members of the CRMEP worked on a three-year AHRC-funded research project on the French philosophical journal, the Cahiers pour l'Analyse.
-Edited by a small group of Louis Althusser's students at the Ecole Normale Supérieure in Paris, the Cahiers pour l'Analyse appeared in ten volumes between 1966 to 1969 - arguably the most fertile and productive years in French philosophy during the whole of the twentieth century.
+From 2006 to 2009, members of the CRMEP worked on a three-year AHRC-funded research project on the French philosophical journal, the Cahiers pour l'Analyse.
+Edited by a small group of Louis Althusser's students at the Ecole Normale Supérieure in Paris, the Cahiers pour l'Analyse appeared in ten volumes between 1966 and 1969 – arguably the most fertile and productive years in French philosophy during the whole of the 20th century.